-“I love body jewellery, and I always strive to make them very bold as my aim is to make you stand out.
+“I love body jewellery, and I always strive to make them bold as I aim to make you stand out.
 When you stand out, you display exuberant positive emotions to those around you.”

 Conversation with Sharon Wendo, a savvy fashion entrepreneur her journey through self-employment.

 Her story is that of twists and turns before she found her purpose.
 Being a jewellery designer and passionate about everything made in Africa.

-Sharon shares her passions, purpose and evolving spirit with Khusoko on what it takes to start jewellery designs and what she has learned in the process through Epica African Jewellery.
+Sharon shares her passions, purpose and evolving spirit with Khusoko on what it takes to start jewellery design and what she has learned in the process through Epica African Jewellery.

 Who is Sharon Wendo?

-Sharon is a young woman who is very passionate about entrepreneurship and designing.
+Sharon is a young woman who is very passionate about entrepreneurship and design.
 I am the founder, CEO and Creative Director at Epic African Jewellery.

 You are involved in several initiatives.
 Can you tell us more about your passion and purpose?

-I was volunteering in the Ficha Uchi Campaign sometimes back; it is an organization which helps underprivileged kids by providing them with decent school uniforms.
+I volunteered in the Ficha Uchi Campaign sometime back; it is an organization which helps underprivileged kids by providing them with decent school uniforms.
 I really loved the course and was happy to be a part of it.

 I am very passionate about Epica Jewelry and entrepreneurship.
 I would love to pave the way for other young women to enter entrepreneurship and pursue their dreams, as it is very fulfilling.

 What drove you to start your own business in 2015?

 I wasn’t happy with the job I was doing, and I resigned and pursued my passion, jewellery with an African touch, and that’s the best decision I have ever made in my life.

 What does success mean to you?

 Success means a lot, especially when you are in the creative space.
 It is not easy, but when people buy and appreciate my work, that’s the biggest success.

-What are some of the key skills one needs to have to attain success?
+What are some key skills one needs to have to attain success?